RGSSoftware/CodePuzzles/RomanNumeralToInt/README.md

-Takes roman numeral string and converts it to a base10 digit.
+Take roman numeral string and converts it to a base10 digit.

 ```swift
 XCTAssertEqual(try "LXXVIII".romanNumeralToInt(), 78)